With Marabu Graphix Aqua Inks

 Tape a boarder or create a window using the tape on the “print side” of your screen.
 This will act as a mask as well as a reservoir to hold the print paste.
 The finer the weave or mesh of the fabric the more detail you’ll achieve in your image.

 You will apply the Aqua Inks onto the “print side” of the screen.
-This is the surface of the screen that touches (the substrate) or paper in this case.
-The reason you paint on this side of the screen, is the water in the print medium (the methylcellulose paste) will dissolve the Aqua inks through the fabric and deposit the colors onto the paper.
+This is the surface of the screen that touches the substrate (or paper, in this case).
+The reason you paint on this side of the screen is so the water in the print medium (the methylcellulose paste) will dissolve the Aqua inks through the fabric and deposit the colors onto the paper.
 You might end up with a muddy mess or dry prints if you try to paint on the inside of the screen.
 Remember, the image will print as a mirror of what you are painting.
 This is particularly notable if you are including text.